 And if you’re looking for another grain-free, quick and easy breakfast, here’s another favorite.

 This porridge is quick and easy, and infinitely variable: use sunflower or hemp instead of the pumpkin seeds; substitute another favorite nut instead of the walnuts; include the coconut or omit it, as you wish.
 It’s also a great all-year round breakfast as you won’t have to heat up the kitchen cooking it on the stovetop.
 In fact, I daresay, it’s almost instant!
+This recipe appears in my book, Living Candida-Free, and was a huge favorite with testers.

 2 Tbsp (30 ml) unsweetened coconut flakes or shredded coconut